Traveling to Mons

 The training company had me set up with a room in a hotel right next to the station complex, on the side away from the town center.

 Mons is old.
-People lived around here during the Neolithic.
+People lived around here during the Neolithic period of prehistory.
 When Julius Caesar arrived in the area in the first century BCE, it was settled by the Nervii, a Belgian people.
-The Romans built a castrum here and called the placed Castrilocus.
+The Romans built a castrum here, a fortified settlement, and called the place Castrilocus.

 Just up the hill from the train station I came to the Saint Waltrude Collegiate Church.
 It and the belfry tower, visible in the background to the left, form the city's distinctive profile.

-The church construction started in 1450, replacing other church buildings that had occupied the central hill that gives Mons its name.
+The construction of today's church started in 1450, replacing other church buildings that had occupied the central hill that gives Mons its name.
 Saint Waltrude or Waudru had formed a religious community here, probably in the second half of the 7th century.
 This was just after Saint Ghislain and two of his followers built a chapel here dedicated to Peter and Paul.

 The main construction stopped in 1691.
 The original plan for the church has never been completed.